Parents & communities

 - discuss your concerns with the organisation directly, or

-- speak with the Department of Communities, Child Safety and Disability Services - Child Safety Services.
+- speak with the Department of Child Safety, Youth and Women - Child Safety Services.

-It is important to remember that you cannot get in trouble for voicing a concern or suspicion and if you are unsure of what to do, you can speak with someone from your local police station, the Department of Communities, Child Safety and Disability Services or at Blue Card Services who will direct your call and give you some guidance.
+It is important to remember that you cannot get in trouble for voicing a concern or suspicion and if you are unsure of what to do, you can speak with someone from your local police station, the Department of Child Safety, Youth and Women or at Blue Card Services who will direct your call and give you some guidance.

 Play by the Rules is a unique collaboration between the Australian Sports Commission, the Australian Human Rights Commission, the Australian and New Zealand Sports Law Association and government agencies from all states and territories.